Key Takeaways

 - After each change, check if new negative balances have appeared

-Mark Scam Tokens Early
+Mark Scam Tokens Right Away

 06 What Happens in the Tax Report: "Short (Warning)"